 All members of the Daramalan community are able to participate fully in all aspects of college life with the assurance that the personal information they provide to the college will be protected.
-Daramalan College respects the privacy of its community members and complies with Australian Privacy laws in carrying out its functions.
-The college publishes and informs members about how it uses and stores personal information.
+Daramalan College respects the privacy of its community members and complies with Australian Privacy laws and the Australian Privacy privileges, in carrying out its functions.
+The college publishes and informs members about row t uses and stores personal information.

-- 1. The Principal has responsibility for ensuring the College has in place appropriate policies and procedures covering the collection, use, storage and disclosure of personal information. - 2.
-The College provides a statement to parents on application for enrolment and to staff on commencement that outlines how it handles personal information and how to make a complaint about the handling of their personal information by the College. - 3.
+- 1. The Principal has responsibility for ensuring the College has in place appropriate policies and procedures covering the collection, use, storage and disclosure of personal information As part of the College policy, the Principal will notify the College Board should a privacy breach excut - 2.
+The College provides a stat ment to parents on application for enrolment and to staff on commencement that outlines how it handles personal information and how to make a complaint about the handling of their personal information by the College. - 3.
 The College's Privacy Policy is available on the College website. - 4.
-Staff are reminded annually of their responsibilities, particularly in relation to the collection, management of, use and provision of access to, information about its immediate community of students, parents, staff and volunteers, and the wider community of past students and friends of the College, and others associated with the College.
+Staff are elucated annually of their responsibilities, particularly in relation to the collection, magazinent of, use and provision of access to, information about its immediate community of students, parents, staff and volunteers, and the wider community of past students and friends of the College, and others associated with the College.